+- The Federal Government,

-- The District of Columbia, - · Any local government, - The American National Red Cross, - Any nonprofit volunteer fire departments, ambulance associations, and rescue squads, - An Indian tribal government but only if the vehicle's use involves the exercise of an essential tribal government function, and - A mass transportation authority if it is created under a statute that gives it certain powers normally exercised by the state.
+- · The District of Columbia,

+- A state or local government,

+- The American National Red Cross,

+- A nonprofit volunteer fire department, ambulance association, or rescue squad,

+- An Indian tribal government but only if the vehicle's use involves the exercise of an essential tribal government function, or

+- A mass transportation authority if it is created under a statute that gives it certain powers normally exercised by the state.

 Vehicles not considered highway motor vehicles.
-Generally, the following kinds of vehicles are not considered highway - 1.
-Specially designed mobile machinery for nontransportation functions.
+Generally, the following kinds of vehicles are not considered highway vehicles.

+- 1. Specially designed mobile machinery for nontransportation functions.
 A self-propelled vehicle is not a highway vehicle if it consists of a chassis that: - a.
 Has permanently mounted to it machinery or equipment used to perform certain operations (construction, manufacturing, drilling, mining, timbering, processing, farming, or operations similar to any of these) if the operation of the machinery or equipment is unrelated to transportation on or off the public highways, - b.
-Has been specially designed to serve only as a mobile carriage and mount for the machinery or equipment, whether or not the machinery or equipment is in operation, and - c.
+Has been specially designed to serve only as a mobile carriage and mount for the machinery or equipment, whether or not the machinery or equipment is in operation, and

+- c.
 Because of its special design, could not, without substantial structural modification, be used as part of a vehicle designed to carry any other load. - 2.
 Vehicles designed for off-highway transportation.
 A self-propelled vehicle is not a highway vehicle if: - a.
 The vehicle is designed primarily to carry a specific kind of load (other than over the public highway) for certain operations (construction, manufacturing, mining, processing, farming, drilling, timbering, or similar operations), and - b.
 The vehicle's design to carry this load substantially limits or impairs its use over public highways.
-To determine if the vehicle use is substantially limited or impaired, you may take into account whether the vehicle may travel at regular highway speeds, requires a special permit for highway use, is overweight, or is too tall or too wide for regular highway use.
+To determine if the vehicle's use is substantially limited or impaired, you may take into account whether the vehicle may travel at regular highway speeds, requires a special permit for highway use, is overweight, or is too tall or too wide for regular highway use.

-However, for purposes of item 2b, equipment that is attached to your vehicle and used for loading, unloading, storing, vending, or handling is equipment associated with moving the load over public highways even though it may be used off highway.
-For instance, vacuum loaders do not meet the exception in item 2b.
-The large collector bodies that are mounted on the chassis are designed to not only retrieve waste from clean-up sites but also carry the cargo from the clean-up site on and off the public highways to the cargo's disposal site.
+However, for purposes of item 2b, equipment that is attached to the vehicle and used for loading, unloading, storing, vending, or handling is equipment associated with moving the load over public highways even though it may be used off highway.